-Chandni chowk is most oldest and amazing market in Delhi.
-It’s the main attractions of the Delhi because it’s close to the old Delhi railway station and main market within famous The Red Fort monument.
+Chandni Chowk Tour is the best tourist attraction place in New Delhi.
+Get the best things to do in Chandni Chowk bazaar and enjoy market shopping with street food.
+Chandni Chowk is the most oldest and amazing market in Delhi.
+It’s the main attractions of Delhi because it’s close to the old Delhi railway station and main market within the famous The Red Fort monument.
 It was built in 1650 and was the creation of Shah Jahan’s daughter, Jahanara Begum.
-Oftenly referred to as the cultural center of the Capital of India.
-Also present some interesting examples of Indian-Muslim architecture.
+Often referred to as the cultural center of the Capital of India.
+Also, present some interesting examples of Indian-Muslim architecture.

 From the Lahor Gate of the Red Fort to Fatehpuri Masjid area called as the Chandni Chowk.
 This area of Chandni Chowk is divided into the three places which is called three different bazaars such as:-

 - Urdu Bazar: – From the Lahor Gate of the Mughal royal palace to Chowk Kotwali near Gurudwara Sis Ganj Sahib is known as the Urdu Bazaar.

 - Johri Bazar: – From the Chowk Kotwali to Chandni Chowk section of the straight road was originally called Johri Bazar.

 - Fatehpuri Bazar: – ‘Chandni Chowk’ to Fatehpuri Masjid section originally known as the Fatehpuri Bazar.